graphiti-api/graphiti/guides/concepts/links.md

 relationship will contain a URL.
 Clients can simply follow that URL to lazy-load the same data.
 We can now change the definition of a Top Comment - 500 upvotes, factor in recency, apply downvotes - and no clients need to change.
-They simple continue to follow a link.
+They simple continue to follow a Link.

 ### 1.1 Linking Relationships